root-project/root/README/ReleaseNotes/v618/index.md

   - `TBox::DistancetoPrimitive` and `TBox::ExecuteEvent` now work in log scales (by Jérémie Dudouet).
   - Take the line attributes into account when drawing a histogram with option bar or hbar.
     They were ignored until now.
+  - The new draw option MIN0 makes same effect as gStyle->SetHistMinimumZero(1), but can be specified individually for each histogram

 ## 3D Graphics Libraries